satyakonmsft/skype-docs/Skype/SDN/articles/installing-sdn-interface.md

 ---
-title: Installing Skype for Business SDN Interface
+title: Installing Skype for Business SDN Interface packages

 ms.assetid: 69aa312c-0abb-438c-8588-0d756ba09a6d

+description: You install Microsoft Skype for Business SDN Interface by running two installation packages.
+One is for the SDN Manager and the other is for the Dialog Listener.
 ---